calebschoepp/caleb-www/content/blog/adding_a_list_data_type_to_lox.md

 1. More fully-featured languages often present a wider variety of ways to access items in a list.
 This includes negative indexing and slicing.
 Negative indexing is quite simple; an index of `-1` accesses the last item, `-2` the second last, and so forth.
 Slicing allows a user to easily extract and operate on portions of a list.
 In Python, something like `myList[2:8:2]` would take every second item of the list starting at index `2` and going to index `8` exclusive.
 Try supporting negative indexing in `OP_INDEX_SUBSCR`.
 Then try adding a native function with the signature `Value slice(start, stop, step)`.

 2. Making `append` and `delete` native functions kept the implementation simple, but is uncommon in other languages.
 Two other options exist.
 Append and delete could be keywords that form a statement e.g. `delete foo[0]`.
 This statement would then be compiled down into some new opcodes.
 Alternatively, append and delete could be made into methods on a list object.
-This would require some rewiring of Clox but would perhaps be more idiomatic.
+This would require some rewiring but would perhaps be more idiomatic.
 Pick the approach you prefer and try implementing it.

 3. Most languages have a unified theory on iterable types.
 This includes how you work with lists/arrays, iterators, strings, generators, and more.
 Currently, our implementation is pretty lacking in this area.
 Research how other languages implement iterators and try adding them to Clox.
 Additionally, try adding the ability to index individual characters of a Clox string.